4. Paradis

 No to a spirituality of illusion

-The illusion occurs when “we are able to walk with the People of God, but we already have our schedule for their journey, where everything is listed.
-We know where to go and how long it will take; we expect others to respect our rhythm.
+The illusion occurs when “we are able to walk with the People of God, but we already have a set schedule for the journey, where everything is listed.
+We think we know where to go and how long it will take; we expect others to keep to our rhythm.
 Their problems are a bother to us.
 We run the risk of becoming like the crowd in the Gospel who shush and block the blind man Bartimaeus from telling Jesus of his problem.
-Jesus, on the other hand, wants above all to reach Bartimaeus, consigned to the fringes.”[2]
+Jesus, on the other hand, wants above all to reach Bartimaeus, who finds himself out on the fringes.”[2]

 In today’s Church, there is a generation of churchgoers and clergy who equate spirituality with the practice of sacramental correctness or with nostalgia for traditional worship that surrounds us in heavenly mystery.
 In this spirituality, it’s not grace unless it comes through formal sacraments or stained glass windows.
-It makes aesthetics – music, art, incense, décor, ritual – central.
+It makes appearances – vestments, music, art, incense, décor, rituals, and being admired – central.

 No to a spirituality by proxy

-For too long we’ve considered spirituality something we relegate to the brothers, to pastors, or other church professionals.
+For too long we’ve considered spirituality something we leave up to the brothers, to pastors, or other church professionals.
 “It’s part of their vocation,” we assume.
 “They assure the spiritual dimension in their houses at times of prayer.”
-Although that attitude may be born of respect and trust toward the brothers and the clergy, it was clearly not the intention of Father Coindre when he planted the original seed of our spirituality.
-He sowed it freely so it could be shared by persons of all vocations.
+Although that attitude may be born of respect and trust toward the Brothers and the clergy, it was clearly not the intention of Father Coindre when he planted the original seeds of our spirituality.
+He sowed them freely so they could be shared by persons of all vocations.
 Besides the group of priests with whom he formed a traveling team to give parish missions, he gathered around himself businessmen, women active in parish social work, blacksmiths, and colleagues of all ages and vocations.

 To found his first sanctuary for neglected boys, Andre relied on lay men, professionals and civic leaders on the one hand and competent craftsmen in the silk industry on the other.
 The foundation of the brothers didn’t come until three years later.
 And he asked the brothers to serve under the direction of a lay board.
 He formed these lay leaders, in his own words, to “propagate sound doctrines and encourage religious fervor and probity among the working class while giving glory to God and salvation to neighbor.”[5]